tldr-pages/tldr/pages/osx/cot.md

 `cot --new`

-- Open a specific file (blocking the terminal until the editor is closed):
+- Open a specific file and block the terminal until it is closed:

 `cot --wait {{path/to/file}}`